Control Feetech serial bus servos from UART or PC COM port.

 These steps will demonstrate how to add the Feetech serial bus skill to a project and use a standard servo skill control to move it.
 All skill controls that use servos will now be able to move the servo.
 This includes camera, joystick, scripting, and more.
 Simply select the virtual servo port and any skill will be able to move the servo.

 In this example, we'll be using a USB Feetech servo controller.
 These controllers will create a COM port on the PC that we will select.
 The SCPC-2 or URT-1 work great for this application.
-Alternatively, if you wish to wire the servos directly to a custom hardware UART, it will require the option to be selected in the config menu in the steps below.
+Alternatively, if you wish to wire the servos directly to a custom hardware UART, it will require the option to be selected in the config menu in the steps below and additional hardware.

 Load the latest version of ARC on your Windows based PC.